Mentoring an Articling Registrant

-The mentoring agreement must be submitted within two (2) months after the articling Registrant has been notified of acceptance into BCIA or risk having their articling term held in abeyance (put on hold) until the mentoring agreement is received.
+The mentorship agreement must be submitted within two (2) months after the articling Registrant has been notified of acceptance into BCIA or risk having their articling term held in abeyance (put on hold) until the mentoring agreement is received.
 This, in effect, will extend the articling term to however long the signed mentoring agreement is outstanding.

-The primary role of the mentor is to guide the mentee through the non-technical aspects of professionalism such as:
+The primary role of the mentor is to guide the mentee through the non-technical aspects of professionalism, such as:

 - Set an example as a registered professional

 - Introduce the new Registrant to professional networks

 - Review the Professional Governance Act, the Schedule "Agrologists Regulation," BCIA's Bylaws, the Code of Ethics, the Duty to Report, and any other relevant legislation, guidelines, or policies

 - Assist the articling Registrant in identifying and undertaking professional development activities that may prove useful to the Registrant in their area(s) of practice

 - Discuss and review annual professional development (PD) reports ensuring required minimums are met

 - Provide verification signatures in select areas within the articling checklist indicating engagement between parties

 - Provide a letter that includes a final recommendation regarding progression to fully active professional status